eeg2025/eeg2025.github.io/_pages/about.md

 This supervised learning challenge consists of a regression task.

-Participants will predict behavioral performance metrics (response time via regression and success rate via classification) from an active experimental paradigm (Contrast Change Detection, CCD) using EEG data.
+Participants will predict behavioral performance metrics (response time via regression) from an active experimental paradigm (Contrast Change Detection, CCD) using EEG data.
 We suggest that competitors use passive activities as a pretraining and fine-tune into the cognitive task CCD.

 We will use our trained model within the competition cluster to make inferences in the CCD set.